Sigill/ccwarnings/README.md

   --exclude1 PATTERN [PATTERN ...]
                         Will discard warnings whose first line is matching any of the patterns.
   --sep STRING          Optional separator to print between entries.
+  -c, --count           Only print the number of warnings.
   --version, -v         show program's version number and exit
 ```